MaptimeSEA/maptimesea.github.io/_posts/2015-03-03-gecoding-api.markdown

 }
 ```

 Below is the full example that you can copy and run in your browser.
-Again, the response will show in your console once you enter an address and press the Geocode button.
+Again, the response will show in your console once you enter an address and press the *Geocode* button.

 <script src="https://gist.github.com/svmatthews/da2d6e700563b360948d.js"></script>

 ## Retrieve latitude & longitude values

-Now that we have a cool little web application working, let's turn our attention to the most important part... the data!
-In the GIF above, you may have noticed that the response from the Census geocoder inclues the all-important `coordinates` information.
-In order to access this info to use in our application, we'll have to use Javascript's [**dot notation**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_Accessors).
-The response object is like a river of information, branching into new rivers and streams.
+Now that we have a cool little web application, let's turn our attention to the most important part... the data!
+In the GIF above, you may have noticed that the response from the Census geocoder includes the all-important `coordinates` information.
+To access this info in our app, we'll have to use Javascript's [**dot notation**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_Accessors).
+The response object is like a lake of data, branching into new rivers and streams.
 Let's break down how to dive in by looking at the three key pieces:

 ![console log of census address object](/img/tut_geocoding-censusconsole.png)

 * **`addressMatches`**: The geocoder will return a response based on the most accurate address information it can find.
 This doesn't mean that there is **only one** result for a search, though.
-If you aren't specific enough in your search (i.e. 1235 Maple Dr.) the gecoder will respond with an array of the most likely results, which will be here.
+If you aren't specific enough in your search (i.e. 1235 Maple Dr.) the geocoder will respond with an array of the most likely results.
 The first (`0`) result is the likeliest of possibilities, which is what we'll use in our application.
-* **`addressComponents`**: This is the proper breakdown of the address's parameters.
+* **`addressComponents`**: This is the proper breakdown of the address parameter.
 You'll see there is a space for each potential value in an address, such as `city` or `streetName`.
 This object is included *within* the `addressMatches` object.
 * **`coordinates`**: Finally!
-Latitude and longitude (`x` & `y`) coordates.
+Latitude and longitude (`x` & `y`) coordinates.
 This object is also located *within* the `addressMatches` object.

 In order to access the `coordinates` we'll have to canoe our way down the object stream starting with the `response` variable we defined in our `success` function. *Remember, we're grabbing the FIRST address returned, which is the `0`th object in the `addressMatches` array.*